universalweb/Government/README.md

 <h3>MANUAL VOTE + PROPOSAL SUBMIT</h3>

 <p>
-For manual requests to the vote address you can use this <a href="https://universalweb.github.io/Government/site/index.html">tool</a>
+For manual requests to the vote address you can use this dApp <a href="https://universalweb.github.io/Government/site/index.html">tool</a>.
+First make sure to click connect to link a metamask wallet to the page.
+Then input the proper template and info for a proposal or vote.
 </p>

 <hr />